vvaezian/Data-Science-Fundamentals/TimeSeries/Models.md

 results.plot_diagnostics()  # generates four plots to see if residuals are white noise
 ```
 In the `results.summary()` output:
-- `Prob(Q)`: p-value for null hypothesis that residuals are uncorrelated
+- `Prob(Q)`: p-value for null hypothesis that residuals are uncorrelated.
-- `Prob(JB)`: p-value for null hypothesis that residuals are Gaussian
+- `Prob(JB)`: p-value for null hypothesis that residuals are Gaussian.
 If they are less than 0.05, we can reject that hypothesis.

 ### Box - Jenkins Method